jackdmoody0427/ASO_Board_Materials/Undergrad_Thesis/ReadMe.md

-This is my undergrad thesis and the thesis defense video.
+This is my undergrad thesis and the (thesis defense video)[https://youtu.be/sh2HOLUrCQ0].